-At the beginning of year three students will remain with their medical school class for three months of clinical experience.
-These three months are spent learning basic clinical skills on internal medicine rotations.
-This clinical experience will introduce the students to the practice of medicine and provide basic skills in completing the history experience during the graduate school years in an out-patient clinic.
+At the beginning of year three students will remain with their medical school class for a three month clinical experience.
+These three months are spent learning basic clinical skills on internal medicine rotations and introduce the students to the practice of medicine providing basic skills in completing the history and physical exam experience during the graduate school years in an outpatient clinic.
 These three months of training will also increase the flexibility for returning to medical school upon completion of the graduate degree.
 After completion of the three clinical months the students will then join the graduate school with the new cohort of graduate students.